Frameworkium/frameworkium-bdd/README.md

 with different runner classes executing different tests.
-We use the [cucumber-jvm-parallel-plugin](https://github.com/temyers/cucumber-jvm-parallel-plugin), it auto-generates a runner class in the target directory at runtime for each scenario which will then in turn be run in parallel if you are using selenium grid.
+We use the [cucumber-jvm-parallel-plugin](https://github.com/temyers/cucumber-jvm-parallel-plugin), it auto-generates a runner class in the target directory at runtime for each scenario which will then in turn be run in parallel if you are using Selenium grid.

 ## Reporting